 - In this study, 34 surgeons completed suture loops either by tying knots or creating a knotless construct with a 5.5 SwiveLock® anchor and #2 FiberWire® or FiberTape® suture. - Load-to-failure was the highest with the knotless FiberTape technique (276 N compared to 161 N/151 N; P < .001). - Load to 3 mm of displacement (indicating loss of loop security) was higher with the FiberTape technique (199 N) compared to the knotless FiberWire technique (90 N; P < .001) and knotted FiberWire technique (59 N; P < .001).
-The difference between the knotless FiberWire and knotted FiberWire techniques was also significant (P = .024). - Based on an F test, variability was highest in the knotted group.

-Based on the assessment of multiple surgeons, a knotless technique with suture tape leads to improved construct strength, loop security, and reliability compared to a knotted or knotless technique with #2 suture.
+The difference between the knotless FiberWire and knotted FiberWire techniques was also significant (P = .024). - Variability based on a F-test for variance was highest in the knotted group. - Takeaway: Based on the assessment of multiple surgeons, a knotless technique with suture tape leads to improved construct strength, loop security, and reliability compared to a knotted or knotless technique with #2 suture.